gary-rivera/100-days-of-code/log.md

 Sat Jun 19 17:57:46 PDT 2021
 Day 2

 I have decided to juggle two things: my personal website overhaul from vanilla to modern react and learning how to use Elm.
-I heard from \_\_\_\_ on the React Podcast that before learning Typescript he'd recommend learning Elm to help understand the nuances of static typed languages.
+The React Podcast advises that before learning Typescript they'd recommend learning Elm first to help understand the nuances of static typed languages.

 I'm happy to be taking the fast route for personal website and hope to have it deployed my maybe Tuesday at the latest.